nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 If all is working, congrats!
 If not, try going back to previous steps and confirming everything is working.
 Also remember to run Docker out of detached mode to see if there are any errors: `sudo docker compose up`.
 Remember to run this after shutting down the containers with `sudo docker compose down`.
 If you're still having issues, you can contact me at `nightscout@brz86.com`.

 One last thing to note with this setup, if your Pi shuts down at any point, when you start it back up everything should automatically start up again.
 This includes all your Docker containers as well as the Cloudflare tunnel.

+## Troubleshooting

+Here is a basic troubleshooting checklist you can go through if you're having issues:

+1. Is the Raspberry Pi is powered on?
+2. Did the Pi boot properly?
+(Can verify by SSHing into the device or viewing from the monitor if you have the HDMI display plugged in)
+3. Are the containers actually running? (`docker ps`).
+You should see them listed, if an empty table is listed, then they are not running.
+Run `docker-compose up -d` to start them back up.
+4. Is your CloudFlare tunnel running? (`sudo systemctl status cloudflared`).
+You should the `Active:` field have `active (running)`.
+Also log into your cloudflare account in your browser and go to `Zero Trust Home` > `Networks` > `Tunnels`.
+The `Status` field should be `Healthy` for the domain.
+5. Check Docker logs (`docker logs nightscout`) (`docker logs mongo`).
+Nightscout logs can give hints if your `docker-compose` was not filled out correctly.
+And the mongo logs can help troubleshoot issues with reading and writing glucose values to the database.
+6. Does your Pi have a proper Internet connection?
+If your cloudflare tunnel says it's down, this could be a hint your Pi cannot connect to the Internet.
+Do a ping to a popular website (`ping google.com` or `ping 1.1.1.1`).
+7. Does the device you're trying to connect to Nightscout to have a proper Internet connection?
+Try visiting another site to confirm.

+## Updating

+I do not suggest setting up any kind of automated updates as it is not necessary and is overkill.
+I recommend keeping tabs on the [CGM in the Cloud Facebook group](https://www.facebook.com/groups/cgminthecloud) for the latest news regarding Nightscout.
+If something urgent comes out like a security issue, then you can update.
+There are risks with an automated update system where the latest update could possibly break part of your setup.
+It's important to read through the change notes for each new version as your specific setup could be at risk of breaking from a newer version.
+You can view change logs [here](https://github.com/nightscout/cgm-remote-monitor/releases).

+To update to the latest version just run `docker compose pull` and then `docker compose up -d`.

 ## Backups and Recovery